decisionintelligence/TFB/README.md

 ## Steps to evaluate on your own time series
 We provide tutorial about how to evaluate on your own time series, you can [click here](./docs/tutorials/steps_to_evaluate_your_own_time_series.md).

+## “Drop last” illustration
+Implementations of existing methods often  employ a “Drop Last” trick in the testing phase.
+To accelerate the testing, it is common to split the data into batches.
+However, if we discard the last incomplete batch with fewer instances than the batch size, this causes unfair comparisons.
+For example, in Figure 4, the ETTh2 has a testing series of length 2,880, and we need to predict 336 future time steps using a look-back window of size 512.
+If we select the batch sizes to be 32, 64, and 128, the number of samples in the last batch are 17, 49, and 113, respectively.
+Discarding those last-batch testing samples is inappropriate unless all methods use the same strategy.
+Table 2 shows the testing results of PatchTST, DLinear, and FEDformer on the ETTh2 with different batch sizes and the “Drop Last” trick turned on.
+We observe that the performance of the methods changes when varying the batch size.
+Therefore, TFB calls for the testing process to avoid using the drop-last operation to ensure fairness, and TFB did not use the drop-last operation during testing either.

 ## FAQ